Niram Maratha Pookal: Production

 After Panchu Arunachalam wrote the screenplay for the film that would become Niram Maratha Pookal, Bharathiraja approached K. Bhagyaraj for advice; Bhagyaraj rewrote the screenplay.
 When Arunachalam learned of this, after reading Bhagyaraj's rewritten version, he recommended that it be made into a film.
-Bharathiraja initially wanted Rajinikanth, Kamal Haasan and Sridevi to portray the characters Vijayan, Sudhakar and Rati; the producer who initially was supposed to produce died, so Sudhakar, Radhika, Vijayan and Rati Agnihotri were instead cast as the lead characters, with their characters being named after themselves.
+Bharathiraja initially wanted Rajinikanth, Kamal Haasan and Sridevi to portray the characters Vijayan, Sudhakar and Rati; the producer who initially was supposed to produce died, so Sudhakar, Radikaa, Vijayan and Rati Agnihotri were instead cast as the lead characters, with their characters being named after themselves.
 Ravi, who later debuted with Bharathiraja's Nizhalgal (1980) was asked to audition as a dubbing artist for Vijayan.
 However, since Bharathiraaja himself decided to dub for the character, Ravi was dropped.
 Some romantic scenes picturised on Agnihotri and Vijayan were shot at Kodaikanal.
 Assistant director Manobala made a cameo appearance in the film.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Iru Paravaigal" is set in Mohanam, whereas "Muthal Muthalaga" is set in Mohanakalyani.
+The song "Iru Paravaigal" is set to the Carnatic raga Mohanam, and "Muthal Muthalaga" is set to Mohanakalyani.